-Since Jasper County School District has no operations that have been classified as "business-type activities", the government-wide financial statements are basically a consolidation of all of the School District's operating funds into one column called governmental activities.
+Since Wilkinson County School District has no operations that have been classified as "business-type activities," the government-wide financial statements are basically a consolidation of all of the School District's operating funds into one column called governmental activities.
 In reviewing the government-wide financial statements, a reader might ask the question, are we in a better financial position now than last year?
 The 'Statement of Net Position' and the 'Statement of Activities' provides the basis for answering this question.
-These financial statements include all of the School District's assets and liabilities and uses the accrual basis of accounting, similar to the accounting used by most private-sector companies.
-This basis of accounting takes into account all of the current year's revenues and expenses, regardless of when cash is received or paid.
+These financial statements include all School District's assets, deferred outflows, liabilities, and deferred inflows and uses the accrual basis of accounting similar to the accounting used by most private-sector companies.
+This basis of accounting takes into account all of the current year's revenues and expenses regardless of when cash is received or paid.